 The status of the object passed is changed to closed after the disconnection succeeds, thereby preventing further use of the object as an argument to CLSQL functions, with the exception of database-name and database-type.
 If the user does pass a closed database to any other CLSQL function, an error of type sql-fatal-error is signalled.

 '''

 (disconnect :database (find-database "dent/newesim/dent"))

 => T

 '''

-The database connection is closed, and the database object is removed from the list of connected databases as returned by connected-databases.
+The database object is removed from the list of connected databases as returned by connected-databases.